Abhishekojha38/qemu-pcie/README.md

  41:          0          0          0          0  GICv2m-PCI-MSIX-0000:00:05.0   3 Edge      minimal_pcie_nic_drv
 ```

-## To simulate the generation is msi interrupt for each vector, we can follow this sequence:
+## To simulate the generation is msi-x interrupt for each vector, we can follow this sequence:

 ```bash
 # This is to only test the MSI interrupt generation